rodenhausen/ASIST17/e3/README.md

 3. Manual installation
    1. [Setup e3](https://github.com/EulerProject/e3/blob/master/README.md)

-# Run the CEN vs NDC and CEN vs TZ use cases:
+## Run the timezone use cases
-To replay the story of the paper please refer to the [IPython notebook](https://github.com/rodenhausen/ASIST17/blob/master/e3/notebook.ipynb) that contains all the steps and explanations
+To replay the use cases CEN vs NDC and CEN vs TZ use cases of the paper please refer to the [IPython notebook](https://github.com/rodenhausen/ASIST17/blob/master/e3/notebook.ipynb) that contains all the steps and explanations

-# Learn more about how to use e3
+## Learn more
 If you want to learn more about  all the features of e3 please refer to the [e3-demos](http://github.com/EulerProject/e3-demos)